Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Bounding Global Sections

-We end this section by noting when Proposition \ref{proposition:boundOnSections} is close to optimal or not.
-We also note that the assumptions of torsion-free and globally-generated are both necessary. \begin{remark} \phantom{.} \begin{enumerate} \item{ Suppose $\mathscr{L}$ is a torsion-free sheaf of rank $1$.
+\begin{remark} We end this section by noting when Proposition \ref{proposition:boundOnSections} is close to optimal or not.
+We also note the assumptions of torsion-free and globally generated are both necessary. \begin{enumerate} \item{ Suppose $\mathscr{L}$ is a torsion-free sheaf of rank $1$.
 By the Hirzebruch-Riemann-Roch theorem and Remark \ref{remark:rewritingBounds}, for $k\gg 0$